ibrahim0814/calculator/README.md

 ## What is this?

 This repository contains code for a simple calculator that I built with jQuery and JavaScript.
 It's stylized with HTML/CSS and Bootstrap.
-You can interact with and [demo the project here](https://codepen.io/ibrahim0814/full/GvVQKo/)!
+You can [interact with it here](https://codepen.io/ibrahim0814/full/GvVQKo/)!

 ## Functionality